AutoViML/featurewiz/README.md

 Load a data set (any CSV or text file) into a Pandas dataframe and give it the name of the target(s) variable.
 If you have more than one target, it will handle multi-label targets too.
 Just give it a list of variables in that case.
 If you don't have a dataframe, you can simply enter the name and path of the file to load into featurewiz:

 ```
-output = featurewiz(dataname, target, corr_limit=0.7, verbose=0, sep=",",
+out1, out2 = featurewiz(dataname, target, corr_limit=0.7, verbose=0, sep=",",
 header=0,test_data="", feature_engg="", category_encoders="")
 ```

-output: can be a list of selected features or a tuple with two dataframes: the input dataframe modified with new features and the test data modified.
+out1 and out2: is always a tuple containing two objects.
+The objects in that tuple can vary:
+1. "features" and "train": It be a list (of selected features) and one dataframe (if you sent in train only)
+2. "trainm" and "testm": It can be two dataframes when you send in both test and train but with selected features.

 Both the selected features and dataframes are ready for you to now to do further modeling.<br>
 featurewiz works on any Multi-Class, Multi-Label Data Set.
 So you can have as many target labels as you want.<br>